 - Dashes of blood in the stool may also indicate constipation since small tears in the rectal wall bleed as the hardened stool is pushed out

-What Can I Do If My Breastfed Baby Is Constipated?
+What Can I Do If My Kid Is Constipated?

 - If the caffeine intake of the mother is causing constipation, stop it or reduce the intake considerably